wp-plugins/facebook-thumb-fixer/readme.txt

 === Facebook Thumb Fixer ===
 Contributors: mikeyott
-Tags: facebook, thumb, fixer, default, thumbnail, thumbnails, thumbs, og:image, og:description, og:title, open, graph, open graph
+Tags: facebook, thumb, fixer, google+, google, plus, default, thumbnail, thumbnails, thumbs, og:image, og:description, og:title, open, graph, open graph
 Requires at least: 3.0
-Tested up to: 3.9
+Tested up to: 3.9.2
 Stable tag: trunk

 Fixes the problem of the missing (or wrong) thumbnail when a post is shared on Facebook or Google+.